-I recently read a post on an industry Facebook Group in which a technician was asking, “What is the best whole-house dehumidifier?”
-Not trying to be a smart a$, I immediately replied: The one that is sized correctly!
+I recently read a post on an industry Facebook Group in which a technician was asking, “Which is the best whole-house dehumidifier?”
+Not trying to be a smart a$$, I immediately replied: The one that is sized correctly!
 Based on the follow-up conversation, it was quite obvious most were not aware that there is a procedure for sizing dehumidifiers, and like their more popular central A/C cousins, sizing is not based on square feet of the home!

 The first step in sizing any whole-home comfort system is to complete an ACCA Manual J v8 load calculation.
 For the purposes of a whole-house dehumidifier, a block load is sufficient.

 When looking at your summary report, the item of interest for sizing your dehumidifier is the latent gains of the house (Summer).
 Your ancillary whole-home dehumidification system should meet at least 85% of this latent capacity.

 Of course, we calculate this load in Btu/hr and most dehumidifiers are rated in 'Pints Per Day’ (PPD) or 'Liters Per Day'.
 There is a little bit of math to get you to this rating, but if this is ancillary dehumidification then 85% is the target.
 If you don’t have air-conditioning, then sizing for 100% of the latent gains would probably be your best bet!